powered by FreeFind

 History

-The Eddercliffe Light Railway a circuit of mixed 5 ins and 7¼ ins gauges about 170yds in length has been built on the trackbed at Royds Park in Cleckheaton (GR200248).
+The Eddercliffe Light Railway a circuit of mixed 5 ins and 7¼ ins gauges about 170yds in length has been built on the trackbed at Royds Park in Cleckheaton (SE200248).

-It diverged from the Huddersfield - Dewsbury line at Spen Valley Junction (GR180205) and headed east, passed under the L&YR Calder Valley line and over Battyeford viaduct to Battyeford station.
-Turning north it passed from the valley of the Calder to that of the Spen and in quick succession crossed the L&Y line from Mirfield, the River Spen and the L&Y line from Thornhill to reach Heckmondwike.
-Now heading NW it passed through Liversedge and at Cleckheaton made a 90° turn to enter Gomersal tunnel.
-Emerging from the tunnel it made a long S-bend, passed under the GNR Batley - Adwalton Jn line and dropped down at 1 in 100 through Gildersome tunnel to join the earlier LNW line from Huddersfield at Farnley Junction (GR270437).
+It diverged from the earlier Huddersfield - Dewsbury line at Spen Valley Junction (SE180205), passed under the L&YR Calder Valley line and headed east over Battyeford viaduct to Battyeford station.
+Turning north it passed from the valley of the Calder to that of the Spen and in quick succession crossed the L&Y line from Mirfield, the Spen Beck and the L&Y line from Thornhill to reach Heckmondwike.
+Now heading NW it passed through Liversedge and beyond Cleckheaton made a 90° turn to enter Gomersal tunnel.
+Emerging from the tunnel it made a long S-bend, passed under the GNR Batley - Adwalton Jn line and dropped down at 1 in 100 through Gildersome tunnel to join the earlier LNW line from Huddersfield at Farnley Junction (SE270437).

 Relics

-Loco shed Farnley Junction (SE271312) on west side of line south of Farnley & Wortley station - demolished 1968.
+Loco shed Farnley Junction 25G (SE271312) on west side of line south of Farnley & Wortley station, demolished 1968.

 LNWR BATLEY - BIRSTALL (Single line 2 miles)